sandy9159/DIY-IR-sensor-based-3D-scanner/README.md

-Then I place two SFH8 this is 8mm linear shaft holder I have this shaft holder on the wooden block in this way I han hold two 8mm linear shaft for the vertical movement of the machine.
+Then I place two SFH8 this is 8mm linear shaft holder I have this shaft holder on the wooden block in this way I Can hold two 8mm linear shaft for the vertical movement of the machine.

 Then I bring 1 stepper motor we can call it Z axis stepper motor.